medplum/medplum/packages/docs/docs/auth/methods/index.md

 ![Server authentication](server-auth.png)

+For server side authentication, developers should set up a `ClientApplication` to identify the server (see this guide on [Creating a Client Application](/docs/auth/methods/oauth-auth-code#create-a-client-application)).
+When looking at resource [history](/docs/sdk/classes/MedplumClient#readhistory) and AuditEvents for this type of implementation, actions will be taken on behalf of the `ClientApplication` that the server is using to connect.

-In an integration of this kind, each server can manage credentials and tokens, and use the Medplum SDK to authenticate.
-For example, create [Client Credentials](/docs/auth/methods/client-credentials) and store the id and secret with the other secrets used by your application.
+The [Client Credentials](/docs/auth/methods/client-credentials) flow is the recommended authentication pattern for this kind of integration.
+Each server can manage credentials and tokens, and use the Medplum SDK to authenticate.
 Using the [Typescript SDK](/docs/sdk/classes/MedplumClient), maintain an instance of MedplumClient as part of your running application and use the [startClientLogin](docs/sdk/classes/MedplumClient#startclientlogin) call to start an [active login](/docs/sdk/classes/MedplumClient#getactivelogin).
 The client will continue to refresh the connection if it is in active use, storing the access token in local storage on the server.

-When looking at resource [history](/docs/sdk/classes/MedplumClient#readhistory) and AuditEvents for this type of implementation, actions will be taken on behalf of the `ClientApplication` that the server is using to connect.
+Using the client credentials flow requires the server environment to cache the Medplum access token.
+This may not be possible in some stateless server environments.
+Medplum supports [Basic Auth](https://www.medplum.com/docs/sdk/classes/MedplumClient#setbasicauth) to support these use cases.

 ## Device/Host